-The speed rating of a tire indicates the speed category (or range of speeds) at which the tire can carry a load under specified service speed conditions.
-The rating system used today was developed in Europe in response to the need to categorize tires into standardized speeds.
-A letter from A to Z symbolizes a tire's certified speed rating, ranging from 5 km/hr (3 mph) to above 300 km/hr (186 mph).
+The speed rating of a tire indicates the speed category (or range of speeds) at which the tire can carry a load under specified service conditions.
+The speed rating system used today was developed in Europe in response to the need to categorize tires into standardized speeds.
+A letter from A to Z symbolizes a tire's certified speed rating, ranging from 5 km/h to above 300 km/h.
 This rating system (see chart on this page) describes the top speed for which a tire is certified.